 "All three of the speakers were fantastic – I can’t honestly think of a way to improve.
 Excellent presenters with sound subject knowledge and experience."

 "Superb teaching - lots of hands on experiments.
 Exciting - lots of ideas to use with pupils."

 Easter Revision Course

 A free Easter Revision Course for GCSE pupils is now an annual event.
-Up to 50 local State School pupils study Chemistry, Physics and Biology over a hectic two-day period.
-One session involves revising by doing experiments in the Physics labs.
+Up to 100 local state school pupils study Chemistry, Physics, Biology and Mathematics over a hectic two-day period.
+This has encouraged a long standing relationship with a number of local state schools.

 As well as holding an annual Fives Tournament for local Cub Scouts, members of the Sports Department assist with coaching local rugby, football and cricket teams.
 The School’s playing fields and facilities are regularly made available to Farncombe Youth Football Club and the Surrey County Cricket youth teams amongst others.

 Taster Days for local Schools